 7. Get a feel for the timing

 Your video should be no more than one and two minutes long.
 Unless, of course, you’re applying for a job as a director.
 Remember that recruiters have little time to review each application.
 So if you decide to do a two-minute video, go for it.
 Just make sure to say everything essential in the first 15 seconds.
 Give your name, your background or current role, and the position for which you are applying.
 Then mention your experience and your motivation.

 8. Look after the details

-What if you’re the opposite.
-You are uncomfortable on camera and it takes away from what you’re saying and how you look?
+What if you’re the opposite?
+Are you uncomfortable on camera to the point that it takes away from what you’re saying and how you look?
 Steer clear.
 There’s no point in wasting your energy making a flop.
-Your best option is a standard CV, whichever form it might take, reflecting the best of the professional you are.
+Your best option is a standard résumé, whichever form it might take, reflecting the best of the professional you are.